RTEMS/rtems-docs/c_user/multiprocessing.rst

 shared data structures include the representation of floating point numbers, bit fields, decimal data, and character strings.
-In addition, the representation method for negative integers could be one’s or two’s complement.
+In addition, the representation method for negative integers could be one's or two's complement.
 These factors combine to increase the complexity of designing and manipulating data structures shared between processors.